tevang/keras-neural-graph-fingerprint/README.md

 The alternative is to represent the entire dataset as a bag of atoms as in the authors [original implementation](https://github.com/HIPS/neural-fingerprint).
-For larger datasets, this is infeasable.
+For larger datasets, this is infeasible.
 In [GUR9000's implementation] (https://github.com/GUR9000/KerasNeuralFingerprint) the same approach is used, but each batch is pre-calculated as a bag of atoms.
 The downside of this is that each epoch uses the exact same composition of batches, decreasing the stochasticity.
 Furthermore, Keras recognises the variability in batch-